This article describes how can be configured an automatic USB hyper backup, which is triggered by USB-connect.

-The synology diskstation out of the box isn’t able to start an backup job automatically as reaction of USB hard drive connection.
+The Synology Diskstation (DS) out of the box isn’t able to start an backup job automatically as reaction of USB hard drive connection.

 My DS-216 has a copy button.

-Using the app forseen for this button you can do some simple tasks like “copy all files from USB-Drive to a predefined destination folder” or “copy all files in predefined folder to USB drive.
+Using the app foreseen for this button you can do some simple tasks like “copy all files from USB-Drive to a predefined destination folder” or “copy all files in predefined folder to USB drive”.

-When we talk about backups this is a quite poor solution.
-Wishable would be a trigger of a hyper backup job.
-Reason: hyperbackup does maintain a history of files. (like time capsule) and does compression.
+Talking about backups, this isn't a solution.
+Desired would be a trigger for a hyper backup job.
+Reason: hyper backup does maintain a history of files. (like time capsule) and does compression.

-In addition the copy button action can only handle the front usb port of the Synology.
+In addition, the Copy button action can only handle the front USB port of the Synology DS.